 clear, consistent expectations and policies

-use of organizational devices, such as to do lists or calendars
+use of organizational devices, such as to do lists, pacing schedule, and calendars

-*If you have any questions regarding special needs services, please contact firstname.lastname@example.org.
+*If you have any questions regarding accommodations, please contact firstname.lastname@example.org.

 Georgia Virtual School can be an excellent match for a student who is being served by a hospital/homebound program.
 Public school students should provide the hospital homebound paperwork from their local public school.
 Private or homeschool students should provide a doctor’s note describing the situation.
-Documentation should be uploaded to the student profile by the GaVS facilitator or emailed in by the parents of homeschool students.
+Documentation should be uploaded to the student profile by the GaVS facilitator or emailed to sarah.newman@gavirtualschool by the parent/guardian of private and homeschool students.

 Georgia Virtual School will not discriminate against any qualified individual on the basis of disability.

 It is the responsibility of the local school system to ensure that the system meets all requirements of the Individuals with Disabilities Education Act and Section 504.
 The current Individualized Education Program or 504 Plan must be provided to Georgia Virtual School by the local school system.
+If there is a change in the plan or in eligiblity while a student is enrolled with Georgia Virtual School, the public school should provide Georgia Virtual School a copy of the current plan, as soon as it is finalized.
 Georgia Virtual School will follow all applicable provisions in the IEP or 504 Plan, however there may be some provisions that can not be implemented.
 In such a case, the local school system must determine whether Georgia Virtual School is an appropriate placement.

 Student Online Readiness Survey